The Group of Disjoint 2-Spheres in 4-Space: Introduction and Statements of Results

-The current paper is a much improved version of a manuscript that was circulated by the second author in the mid 1990's but never published.
-That manuscript contained a gap in the proof of an immersed version of the current Whitney Homotopy Lemma~\ref{lem:useless} which is now filled by an application of Freedman's disk embedding theorem.
-It remains an open problem whether Freedman's infinite constructions can be replaced by an immersed version of our Whitney homotopies.
+The current paper replaces a manuscript that was circulated by the second author in the mid 1990's but was never published.
+That manuscript contained a gap in the proof of an immersed version of the current Whitney Homotopy in Section~\ref{sec:the-whitney-htpy} which is now filled by an application of Freedman's disk embedding theorem.
+It remains an open problem whether Freedman's infinite constructions can be replaced by a specific immersed version of our Whitney homotopy.

-Theorem~\ref{thm:main} was not even stated in the previous manuscript, only Corollary~\ref{cor:main}.
-The new ingredients for proving Theorem~\ref{thm:main} are the manipulations of Whitney disks in Section~\ref{sec:thm-main-proof}.
+All key ideas from the prior manuscript remain central to our current argument.
+However, this paper greatly extends the results and most significantly, Theorem~\ref{thm:main} was unknown when the previous manuscript circulated, which contained only Corollary~\ref{cor:main}.
+The new ingredients for proving Theorem~\ref{thm:main} are the manipulations of Whitney arcs and Whitney disks in Section~\ref{sec:thm-main-proof}.
 We only found these new constructions after developing an obstruction theory for {\em Whitney towers} over the last decade, see e.g.~\cite{CST0,ST1,ST2}.

+Completing the history of the topic, we recall that in the paper \cite{L1}, a $\Z/2$-valued invariant to detect nontrivial link maps in the kernel of the Kirk invariants was defined.
+However, Pilz \cite{Pilz} pointed out a computational error in the examples given in \cite{L1}.
+It was shown recently by Lightfoot \cite{Lightfoot} that this invariant vanishes identically on the kernel of the Kirk invariants.
+In fact, Lightfoot shows that the invariant is defined if $\sigma_1(f_1,f_2)=0$ but is completely determined by $\sigma_2(f_1,f_2)$.